Luiz-Andalezio/readowl-project/README.md

 ## 🚀 Getting Started (from scratch)

-This guide walks you from zero to running the app locally with PostgreSQL (via your host or an existing container), pgAdmin for DB management, Google OAuth login, and SMTP for password recovery.
+This guide walks you from zero to running the app locally with a Dockerized PostgreSQL dedicated to this Next.js project.
+If you already run pgAdmin for the React project (container name: `readowl_pgadmin`), keep using it; we don't run a second pgAdmin here.
+It also covers Google OAuth login and SMTP for password recovery.

 ### 1) Prerequisites